Gopesh111/Agentic-AI-LangGraph/README.md

 Running a multi-agent workflow for every user query is architecturally expensive.
 In production, a large percentage of traffic consists of frequently asked questions phrased in slightly different ways.

 To prevent runaway API billing, I engineered a Semantic Cache node using LangGraph and a local Vector Store.
 Positioned at the entry point of the graph, this node embeds the incoming prompt and performs a cosine similarity search against historical queries.
 If the similarity score exceeds a strict 95% threshold, the graph intercepts the request and instantly returns the cached state, bypassing the LLM completely.
 This architecture drastically reduces token consumption and drops latency from seconds to milliseconds.

+### Topic 23: Security & Guardrails (Preventing Prompt Injection)
+Standard LLMs are highly susceptible to prompt injection and jailbreak attacks (e.g., "Ignore all previous instructions...").
+Relying purely on system prompts to protect internal logic or external databases is not a viable security strategy.

+To secure the system, I engineered an Input Guardrail node acting as a firewall at the entry point of the LangGraph workflow.
+Before the primary reasoning agent processes the input, a lightweight classifier evaluates the prompt for malicious intent, role-play bypasses, or system extraction attempts.
+If an attack is detected, the graph's conditional edges trip a circuit breaker, immediately halting execution and dropping the request.
+This isolation ensures the core agent and connected tools are never exposed to hostile payloads.

 ---